evan-m-jackson/advent-code-day-1/README.md

 # advent-code-day-1

+This code is a solution to the Advent of Code: Day 1 problem. (https://adventofcode.com/2022/day/1)

 ## For Developers

-To install this project's packages, run the following command:
+To install the required packages, run the following command:

     npm install